15-inch MacBook Air hands-on: My dreams have finally come true

 The 15.3-inch display measures in with a resolution of 2880×1864, giving it the same 224 pixels per inch density as the 13-inch model.
 This is lower than the 254 PPI of the MacBook Pro models, but it’s not at all notable.
 The lack of ProMotion and mini-LED, on the other hand, is very noticeable.
 But you get what you pay for.

-Part of me wishes that Apple had gone all the way and made the display 16 inches to match the MacBook Air, but beggars can’t be choosers, I suppose.
+Part of me wishes that Apple had gone all the way and made the display 16 inches to match the MacBook Pro, but beggars can’t be choosers, I suppose.

 - The 15-inch MacBook Air has two more speakers than the 13-inch model, both of which are superb.
 They don’t match the 16-inch MacBook Pro’s speakers, but I was blown away that something so thin and light could produce such impressive sound quality.